winkybot-dev/winky-bot/docs/readme.md

 Paste this into the `token` section of `config.JSON`.
 If you want to configure the command prefix, put that in the `prefix` section.
 Save the file and close it.

 ### Launching and Using WinkyBot
-To launch WinkyBot, open a terminal and navigate the the directory.
+To launch WinkyBot, open a terminal and navigate to the directory.
 Then, type `node bot.js` to start the bot.
 Congratulations!
 Each command and what it does is on the wiki, so have fun!